 So after years of making things work, the struggles and frustrations led me to create my own.

-It's a CRM and accounting app in one, built for voice talent.
+It's a CRM and accounting app in one, built for voice-over talent.

 Additional features are planned and I'd love to get your suggestions on how it can be improved.

 Which CRM do you use in your voice-over business?